ExabeamLabs/new-scale-content-hub/Scripts/PullCases/readme.md

 Regions / Base URLs

 Your API base URL must match your tenant region.

-If it does not, you will see errors such as:

-Audiences in Jwt are not allowed
+If it does not, you will see errors such as: Audiences in Jwt are not allowed.
+Your region typically matches your tenant URL.

 Common API Base URLs

 Region	Base URL

 US West	https://api.us-west.exabeam.cloud

 US East	https://api.use1.exabeam.cloud